 Given their instinct to feed upon birth, and the sleepiness that will soon overtake them, it’s so very important to get them started just as quickly as you can.
 And make sure your health care team is aware of this intention so they can plan accordingly.

 If you gave birth in the hospital, this will probably be the nursing staff or the hospital’s lactation consultant.
-And they can be an invaluable source of support and advice.
+They can be an invaluable source of support and advice!

 Don’t be the girl who says “I got this, back away.”
 It’s not as easy as you think, and you weren’t born with as many hands as you’ll probably need those first few feedings.

 Sit or lay in bed, with plenty of pillows around for support.
+(The My Brest Friend nursing pillow can be a lifesaver here!)
 If you’re in a chair, then at least get your feet up.